Employment lawyers providing employment law answers

 Assignment of the Non-Competition Agreement in a Sale

 Since non-competition agreements are contracts, the ability of one employer to enforce a non-competition agreement entered into with another employer depends on the law of contract assignment.
-As a general rule, a party to a contract can assign the contract to another party, unless the contract does not permit assignment of the contract is for personal, or highly individual, services.
-For example, P. Picasso, a famous painter, could not contract with Q. Victoria, a rich sponsor, to provide a painting for $1,000,000 and then assign the right to Starving Artist, a painting student.
-The law assumes that the service, providing the painting, is unique and personal to Picasso and therefore cannot be assigned.
+As a general rule, a party to a contract can assign the contract to another party, unless the contract does not permit assignment or the contract is for a personal, or highly individual, service.
+For example, P. Picasso, a famous painter, could not contract with Q. Victoria, a rich sponsor, to provide a painting for $1,000,000 and then assign the right to S. Artist, a painting student.
+The law assumes that the service, providing the painting, is unique and personal to Picasso and cannot be assigned.

-Assignment of non-competition agreements most commonly arise in the context of a sale of a business.
-If the sale is accomplished by selling all of the stock of the business, the buyer has bought the business that entered into the non-competition agreement and no assignment is necessary.
+Moreover, assignment of non-competition agreements most commonly arise in the context of a sale of a business.
+If the sale is accomplished by selling all of the stock of the business, the buyer buys the business that entered into the non-competition agreement and no assignment is necessary.
 If the buyer merely bought the assets of the business, including the right to enforce the non-competition agreement, then the purchase agreement would control whether the parties assigned the non-competition agreement or not.
-Therefore, parties to an agreement to purchase the assets of a business must make sure that the agreement assigns to the buyer all contract rights, including employment agreements and non-competition agreements.
+Therefore, parties to an agreement to purchase the assets of a business should make sure that the agreement assigns to the buyer all contract rights, including employment agreements and non-competition agreements.

 Enforcement of Otherwise Valid Non-compete Agreements